chunge16/vitepress-blogs-theme/docs/guide/getting-started.md

 https://github.com/chunge16/vitepress-blogs-theme-template

-You can click the large green `Use This Template` button GitHub or use `degit` to get started:
+- You can click the large green `Use This Template` button GitHub
+- use ` npx degit` to get started
+- use `git clone` to get started

 ::: code-group